 Combine the flour, salt, sugar, cardamom, and 1/4 teaspoon ground ginger, whisking by hand or processing in a food processor with metal blade.
-Add the chilled butter and cut in by hand with fingers or pastry blender, or pulse in the food processor about 10 to 12 times.
+Add the chilled butter and shortening and cut in by hand with fingers or pastry blender, or pulse in the food processor about 10 to 12 times.
 The mixture should look like crumbs with some pieces about the size of small peas.
 If using a food processor, transfer the mixture to a large bowl.

 Add 4 tablespoons of the ice water.
 Using your hands, toss with the flour and butter mixture to moisten evenly.
 Add more water in small amounts until the mixture begins to clump together.
 Turn out onto a lightly floured surface, and with moistened hands knead a few times, adding slight amounts of water until the dough comes together.
 It shouldn't be too moist, but should hold together.

 Divide the dough evenly into two portions and shape into round, flat disks.
 Wrap in plastic wrap and refrigerate for at least 30 minutes.

 Meanwhile, prepare the filling.
 Peel, core, and slice the pears and toss them in a bowl with the lemon juice and zest.